Air assault: Post Cold War

 The 16th Air Assault Brigade of the British Army is the UK's main air assault body.
 It comprises units of paratroopers from the Parachute Regiment and light infantry units trained in helicopter insertion, as well as light tanks and artillery.

 Britain's 3 Commando Brigade Royal Marines are also highly experienced in air assault, both for boarding ships and in land attacks, see article above.

 Russo-Ukrainian War

 The Battle of Antonov Airport was an operation during the opening days of the 2022 Russian invasion of Ukraine where the Russian Airborne Forces (VDV) attempted an air assault in order to capture Hostomel Airport, in order to use the airport to airlift troops and heavy equipment directly into Kyiv.
-The VDV was initially able to capture the airport, but without artillery or armored support they were not able to handle an counter-attack started by local Ukrainian forces.
+The VDV was initially able to capture the airport, but without artillery or armored support they were not able to handle a counter-attack started by local Ukrainian forces.
 The airport was captured only on the second day by a second air assault combined with an armored push from ground troops.

 A simultaneous air assault was attempted at Vasylkiv, where VDV paratroopers attempted to seize the Vasylkiv Air Base but the attack was repelled.